 - all assets are allocated to reportable segments other than corporates assets, investment in associates and joint ventures, investment in financial assets at fair value through other comprehensive income and derivative financial instruments.
-Assets - for which reportable segments are jointly liable are allocated in proportion to segment assets.
+Assets used jointly by reportable segments are allocated on the basis of the revenues earned by individual reportable segments; and - all liabilities are allocated to reportable segments other than corporate payables and derivative financial instruments.
+Liabilities for which reportable segments are jointly liable are allocated in proportion to segment assets.